-3.3.4 ATM/ANS
+3.3.3 ATM/ANS

-EPAS 2024 Edition reference: Vol II, Chapter 8, Air traffic management/air navigation services (ATM/ANS).
+EPAS (2022-2026) reference: Vol II, Chapter 11, Air traffic management/air navigation services (ATM/ANS).
+EPAS (2023-2025) reference: Vol I, Chapter 3, 3.3

 There is still a lack of harmonised rules based on ICAO SARPs to ensure compliance with the essential requirements that apply to ATM/ANS.
 In addition, Regulation (EC) No 552/2004 has been repealed, so new rules must ensure that ATM/ANS systems and their constituents are successfully designed, manufactured, and installed.
 If not, the achievement of the overall objectives of ATM/ANS may be compromised.